La Bicicleta: Live performances and other versions

 It was announced that Vives and Shakira would perform the song together at the American Music Awards of 2016 and the 17th Annual Latin Grammy Awards, however Shakira canceled both performances due to personal matters.
 Vives appeared the song alone on the latter award show taking place on 17 November 2016 in Paradise, Nevada backed by numerous dancers.
 He also gave another performance of "La Bicicleta" on the Argentinian TV show Susana Giménez in the month of November of the same year.
+This song would be included in both of Shakira's tours after its release.

 On 28 October 2023, Shakira surprised Vives and the audience in his concert at Kaseya Center while singing "La Bicicleta" by entering in the middle of the song without anyone knowing it and finishing the song.
 After "La Bicicleta", Vives performed "Currambera", a tribute to Shakira made by Vives.

 Beto Perez, a Zumba dancer invented a workout with a dance choreography for the song, gathering more than 4,000 people in Argentina; his videos of the event were uploaded on Shakira's official YouTube channel.

 Colombian singer Maluma posted a snippet of a remix version of "La Bicicleta" featuring his vocals on his Instagram account on 21 July 2016, which included him name-listing the singers.
 The entire remix version was uploaded on Vevo on 19 August 2016.
 It opens with new lyrics sang by Maluma, contains elements of urban dembow and lasts for a duration of 4:15.
 A writer of the magazine People en Español opined that Maluma added a "fresher imprint" to the song that made it more danceable than the original.
 The singer sang the remix version of "La Bicicleta" during his performance at the 2017 Viña del Mar International Song Festival on 24 February in Viña del Mar, Chile.